Let’s preserve and enhance our priceless amenity:

 MORE ACTION ITEMS:

 Contact representatives of the Cache Water District about the same topics.
+Their emails are at the link.

 Contact all law-makers, decision-makers, & candidates.

-Comment when the Environmental Impact Statement appears later this year.
 There will be a short window of opportunity for comments.

 CLICK LINKS to access 8-9 informative reports about projects that impact our community in Cache Valley, Utah